dojo/docs/dojo/provide.rst

 .. contents::
    :depth: 2

-dojo.provide is a core part of the dojo packaging system.
-It enables telling the package manager that a specific package has been loaded.
-Asides from the functioning, there has been mention that it automatically instantiates objects corresponding to the namespace it is passed.
+dojo.provide is a core part of the dojo module system.
+It tells the loader that a specific module has been loaded.

 ============